 Any surgery carries risk, but Dr. Westreich is a double board-certified plastic surgeon who utilizes industry-leading techniques to reduce the risk of complication, scarring, and provide outstanding results.
 Blepharoplasty is a delicate surgical procedure but opting for the surgery can actually prevent injuries or infections.
-You can trust our NYC surgeon for safe and effective eyelid surgery in a clean, luxurious, comforting environment.
+You can trust our NYC facial plastic surgeon for safe and effective eyelid surgery in a clean, luxurious, comforting environment.

 Eyelid Surgery in New York